pivotal/docs-tap/tanzu-build-service/install-tbs.hbs.md

 The Full, Iterate, and Build profiles include Tanzu Build Service.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.md).

->**Note:** The following procedure might not include some configurations required for your environment.
+>**Note** The following procedure might not include some configurations required for your environment.
 >For advanced information about installing Tanzu Build Service, see the
 >[Tanzu Build Service documentation](https://docs.vmware.com/en/VMware-Tanzu-Build-Service/index.html).